mohammedi-haroune/ai-player/README.md

 To use this CLI you have different options :

 ### Install binaries
+At this writing time we've just packaged to `jar` and `deb`. other platforms will be added very soon

-1. Download and install the binary from <url>
+1. Download and install the binary from [realeses](https://github.com/mohammedi-haroune/ai-player/releases)
 2. The CLI command will be available in the path
 3. Run `ai-player help`